-ASX Principle Status Reference/comment 3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 A Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee А The full Board carries out the duties that would normally fall to the Audit Committee.
+ASX Principle Status Reference/comment 3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 A Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee A The full Board carries out the duties that would normally fall to the Audit Committee.
 The charter for this committee is disclosed on the Company's website.
-4.2 The audit committee should be structured so that it: Α consists only of non-executive directors N/A consists of a majority of independent directors Α is chaired by an independent chair, who is not chair of the board А 4.3 • has at least three members The audit committee should have a A A formal charter 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4 Α Principle 5: Make timely and balanced disclosure 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies A The Company has instigated internal procedures designed to provide reasonable assurance as to the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with relevant laws and regulations.
+4.2 The audit committee should be structured so that it: • consists only of non-executive A N/A directors consists of a majority of independent directors A is chaired by an independent chair, who is not chair of the board A 4.3 has at least three members The audit committee should have a A A 4.4 formal charter Companies should provide the A 7.7 information indicated in the Guide to reporting on Principle 4 A Principle 5: Make timely and balanced disclosure 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies A The Company has instigated internal procedures designed to provide reasonable assurance as to the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with relevant laws and regulations.
 The board is acutely aware of the continuous disclosure regime and there are strong informal systems in place to ensure compliance, underpinned by experience.
-5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5 Α The Board receives monthly reports on the status of the Company's activities and any new or proposed activities.
+5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5 A The Board receives monthly reports on the status of the Company's activities and any new or proposed activities.
 Disclosure is reviewed as a routine agenda item at each board meeting.
 Principle 6: 6.1 Respect the rights of shareholders Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy A In line with adherence to continuous disclosure requirements of ASX, all shareholders are kept informed of major developments affecting the Company.
 This disclosure is through regular shareholder communications including the Annual Reports, Half Yearly Reports, Quarterly Reports, the Company Website and the distribution of specific releases covering major transactions and events or other price sensitive information.
-6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6 Α The Company has formulated a Communication Policy which can be viewed on the Company's website.
+A = Adopted Companies should provide the information indicated in the Guide to reporting on Principle 6 A The Company has formulated a Communication Policy which can be viewed on the Company's website. $N/A = Not \ add$ opted